surgura/dronecontrol/README.md

 # Drone control
-Simulation of and control algorithm for quad rotor drone.
+Quad rotor drone simulation and control.
 Documentation is mainly written for myself, but feel free to read.

 ## Mathematical model
 Rotation of drone in axis-angle representation.